gyauelvis/funeralapp/README.md

 -   Node.js and npm (for frontend assets)
 -   MySQL or PostgreSQL database
 -   Apache or Nginx web server
+-   Git

+#### If you are using Windows:

+Download Laragon from here:[Laragon Download](https://laragon.org/download/)
+It comes with everything you need to start local development on Windows, after installing Laragon, skip to step 3

-## 1. Install PHP and Required Extensions
+## 1. Install PHP and Required Extension

 ```bash
 # Update package manager